changyupkim/issue-backup/README.md

 # Usages

 Download this code base.
-And type in the following command.
+And type this in the command line.

 > node backup -f _FILE_ _DEST_